Approved at the AGM, May 26, 2001

 3.5 Liaison with the Association Conferences

-The Association’s National Office will arrange an Annual National Conference by engaging in event planning, providing financial and communication supports and other components as stipulated in an agreement with regional organizers.
-The Association’s National Office will act as the conference steering committee.
+The National Office will arrange an Annual National Conference by engaging in event planning, providing financial and communication support and other components as stipulated in an agreement with regional organizers.
+The National Office will act as the conference steering committee.

 3.6 Meetings of the Board

-3.6.1 The Board of Directors shall meet a minimum of once a year.
-Meetings are open to all Voting Members.
+3.6.1 The Board shall meet a minimum of once a year.
+All Board meetings not being held in camera are open to Voting Members in good standing.

-3.6.2 The National Office shall send notice of the Board meeting to all Directors at least 15 days in advance of the date of the meeting.
-The notice must be in writing and state the day, hour, and place of the meeting and the general nature of the business being transacted shall be sent either personally or by sending such notice to each Director by mail in the form of a letter, in the Association newsletter, or by email to the last address that appears on the member list of the Association, or if no address be given therein, to the last address of such member known to the Secretary.
+3.6.2 The Association shall send notice of the Board meeting to all Directors at least fifteen (15) days in advance of the date of the meeting.
+The notice must be in writing and state the day, hour, and place of the meeting and the general nature of the business being transacted and shall be sent either personally or by sending such notice to each Director by mail in the form of a letter, in the Association newsletter, or by email to the last address that appears on the member list of the Association, or if no address be given therein, to the last address of such member known to the Secretary.

-3.6.3 Quorum at a meeting of the Board shall be fifty per cent plus one of the Directors then in office at the time of the meeting, excluding vacancies.
+3.6.3 Quorum at a meeting of the Board shall be fifty (50%) percent plus one (1) of the Directors then in office at the time of the meeting, excluding vacancies.

 3.6.4 Each Director, whether appointed or elected, is entitled to vote unless otherwise stipulated in 3.2.1.1.